 In this paper, we present a simple but effective method for multi-label classification (MLC), termed Correlated Logistic Models (Corrlog), which extends multiple Independent Logistic Regressions (ILRs) by modeling the pairwise correlation between labels.
 Algorithmically, we propose an efficient method for learning parameters of Corrlog, which is based on regularized maximum pseudolikelihood estimation and has a linear computational complexity with respect to the number of labels.
 Theoretically, we show that Corrlog enjoys a satisfying generalization bound which is independent of the number of labels.
 The effectiveness of Corrlog on modeling label correlations is illustrated by a toy example, and further experiments on real data show that Corrlog achieves competitive performance compared with popular MLC algorithms.

-Bian, W & Tao, D 2011, 'Learning a Distance Metric by Empirical Loss Minimization', Proceedings of the Twenty-Second International Joint Conference on Artificial Intelligence, International Joint Conference on Artificial Intelligence, AAAI Press/International Joint Conferences on Artificial Intelligence, Barcelona, Catalonia, Spain, pp. 1186-1191.View/Download from: UTS OPUS or Publisher's site
+Bian, W & Tao, D 2011, 'Learning a Distance Metric by Empirical Loss Minimization', Proceedings of the Twenty-Second International Joint Conference on Artificial Intelligence, International Joint Conference on Artificial Intelligence, AAAI Press/International Joint Conferences on Artificial Intelligence, Barcelona, Catalonia, Spain, pp. 1186-1191.View/Download from: Publisher's site

 In this paper, we study the problem of learning a metric and propose a loss function based metric learning framework, in which the metric is estimated by minimizing an empirical risk over a training set.
 With mild conditions on the instance distribution and the used loss function, we prove that the empirical risk converges to its expected counterpart at rate of root-n.
 In addition, with the assumption that the best metric that minimizes the expected risk is bounded, we prove that the learned metric is consistent.
 Two example algorithms are presented by using the proposed loss function based metric learning framework, each of which uses a log loss function and a smoothed hinge loss function, respectively.
 Experimental results suggest the effectiveness of the proposed algorithms.

-Li, J, Bian, W, Tao, D & Zhang, C 2011, 'Learning Colours from Textures by Sparse Manifold Embedding', Lecture Notes in Artificial Intelligence.AI 2011: Advances in Artificial Intelligence.24th Australasian Joint Conference, Australasian Joint Conference on Artificial Intelligence, Springer-Verlag Berlin / Heidelberg, Perth, Australia, pp. 600-608.View/Download from: UTS OPUS or Publisher's site
+Li, J, Bian, W, Tao, D & Zhang, C 2011, 'Learning Colours from Textures by Sparse Manifold Embedding', Lecture Notes in Artificial Intelligence.AI 2011: Advances in Artificial Intelligence.24th Australasian Joint Conference, Australasian Joint Conference on Artificial Intelligence, Springer-Verlag Berlin / Heidelberg, Perth, Australia, pp. 600-608.View/Download from: Publisher's site

 The capability of inferring colours from the texture (grayscale contents) of an image is useful in many application areas, when the imaging device/environment is limited.
 Traditional colour assignment involves intensive human effort.
 Automatic methods have been proposed to establish relations between image textures and the corresponding colours.
 Existing research mainly focuses on linear relations.
 In this paper, we employ sparse constraints in the model of texture-colour relationship.
 The technique is developed on a locally linear model, which assumes manifold assumption of the distribution of the image data.
 Given the texture of an image patch, learning the model transfers colours to the texture patch by combining known colours of similar texture patches.
 The sparse constraint checks the contributing factors in the model and helps improve the stability of the colour transfer.
 Experiments show that our method gives superior results to those of the previous work.

-Bian, W, Li, J & Tao, D 2010, 'Feature Extraction For FMRI-based Human Brain Activity Recognition', Machine Learning In Medical Imaging, International Workshop on Machine Learning in Medical Imaging, Springer-Verlag Berlin, Beijing, China, pp. 148-156.View/Download from: UTS OPUS or Publisher's site
+Bian, W, Li, J & Tao, D 2010, 'Feature Extraction For FMRI-based Human Brain Activity Recognition', Machine Learning In Medical Imaging, International Workshop on Machine Learning in Medical Imaging, Springer-Verlag Berlin, Beijing, China, pp. 148-156.View/Download from: Publisher's site

 Mitchell et al. demonstrated that support vector machines (SVM) are effective to classify the cognitive state of a human subject based on fRMI images observed over a single time interval.
 However, the direct use of classifiers on active voxels veils

-Bian, W & Tao, D 2009, 'Dirichlet Mixture Allocation For Multiclass Document Collections Modeling', 2009 9th IEEE International Conference On Data Mining, IEEE International Conference on Data Mining, IEEE, Miami Beach, FL, pp. 711-715.View/Download from: UTS OPUS or Publisher's site
+Bian, W & Tao, D 2009, 'Dirichlet Mixture Allocation For Multiclass Document Collections Modeling', 2009 9th IEEE International Conference On Data Mining, IEEE International Conference on Data Mining, IEEE, Miami Beach, FL, pp. 711-715.View/Download from: Publisher's site

 Topic model, Latent Dirichlet Allocation (LDA), is an effective tool for statistical analysis of large collections of documents.
 In LDA, each document is modeled as a mixture of topics and the topic proportions are generated from the unimodal Dirichlet d